-That's a Christian and he's talking about a battle that's going on.
-And I told you last time there's a certain wretchedness about being a Christian and it comes from an understanding of this conflict.
+That's a Christian, and he's talking about a battle that's going on.
+And I told you last time that there is a certain wretchedness about being a Christian and it comes from an understanding of this conflict.
 We have a new inner man created in Christ Jesus.
 That's true.
-We have been made holy in Christ and His righteousness not only imputed to us but granted to us in reality by the indwelling presence of the Holy Spirit.
+We have been made holy in Christ and had His righteousness not only imputed to us but granted to us in reality by the indwelling presence of the Holy Spirit.
 We possess new life.
 We have become partakers of the divine life, the very life of God.
 We now have holy longings.
 We desire what is righteous and godly and virtuous and pure and lovely.
-And all of that wells up within us and then collides head on with our unredeemed human flesh.
+And all of that wells up within us and then collides head-on with our unredeemed human flesh.
 And it is a constant and frankly exasperating and wearying struggle.

 So I'm not going to worry about answering that question this morning.
 We could spend some time dealing with that in the first part of this eighth chapter.
-But I want to go to question number two, we'll assume that question number one is answered to our satisfaction.
+But I want to go to question number two.
+We'll assume that question number one is answered to our satisfaction.
 There is no condemnation to those who are in Christ.
-We are in Christ, united in His death and resurrection and now united to Him in the very life which we live which is His life being lived in us.
+We are in Christ, united in His death and resurrection and now united to Him in the very life which we live, which is His life being lived in us.
 But let's go to that second question.
-All right, I know I can't get so wretched that I lose my salvation but I'll tell you this, I can get so wretched I lose my joy, peace and usefulness.
+Alright, I know I can't get so wretched that I lose my salvation but I'll tell you this, I can get so wretched I lose my joy, peace and usefulness.
 Amen?
 That's right.

 This chapter gives at least seven things the Holy Spirit does in the life of a believer.
 We're just going to focus on one in verses 12 and 13 and that is that He gives us triumph over sin.
 He gives us victory over the remaining flesh.
 And we want to look at that and see what Paul says and then get a practical handle on how we can enter into that victory which the Spirit of God provides.